 What to Do if You’re Unable to Delete Apps on iPhone

 Here are some quick and easy fixes you can try when your iPhone won’t let you uninstall apps.

-1. Restart iPhone
+1. Restart Your iPhone

 2. Check Restrictions for Deleting Apps

-Step 2: Now go to Content & Privacy Restrictions and tap on iTunes & App Store Purchases.
+Step 2: Go to ‘Content & Privacy Restrictions’ and tap on ‘iTunes & App Store Purchases’.
 If you’re using a screen time passcode, enter your code to proceed.

-Step 3: Lastly, under Store Purchases & Re-Downloads, select Deleting Apps and set it to Allow.
+Step 3: Lastly, under ‘Store Purchases & Re-Downloads’, tap on Deleting Apps and select Allow from the following menu.

-3. Wait for App to Be Downloaded
+3. Wait for the App Download to Complete

-4. Delete Apps from Settings
+4. Delete Apps From Settings

-Step 1: Open up Settings on your iPhone and tap on General.
-Next, go to iPhone Storage.
+Step 1: Open the Settings app, tap on General, and then iPhone Storage.